mehhhhhhhhhhhhhhh/config-organizer/README.md

 * JSON lets you know for sure if you're having the Norway problem (`Norway` ISO country code => `NO` => `false` in YAML).

+> [!NOTE]
-Although not all possible YAML is representable as valid JSON, for example JSON keys must always be strings.
+> Not all possible YAML is representable as valid JSON, for example JSON keys must always be strings.
 Most systems only need JSON in practice, at least.

 This project provides a simple templating system (substituting different values for placeholder variables, depending on the target "environment").